 I am going to go out on a limb here and assume since you are perusing a recipe blog, you’ve done some cooking.
 Even If you only have a few recipes under your belt, you’ve likely worked with chicken broth, right?
 There is a good reason for that.
 Chicken broth adds much more depth of flavor than plain old water ever could.
 It’s cheap to buy.
 But, it’s super easy (and more flavorful) to make your own at home.

 However, you may or may not have worked with seafood or shrimp stock.
 For those recipes where some type of seafood is the main player, chicken stock will work fine.
 But seafood stock is better.
 Why?
 Well, for starters, you aren’t diluting that wonderful, briny flavor of your fish or seafood with the taste of chicken.

 If you’ve ever made chicken stock at home, seafood stock is just as easy to prepare.
 Do you enjoy preparing oysters, mussels, or crab legs at home?
 Save the shells!
 Just like with chicken bones, the shells are where your flavor comes from.

 For the sake of this recipe, I’m going to focus on shrimp stock.
 Shrimp is readily available in most stores and probably more commonly consumed.
 But if you want to branch out with seafood stock, the same basic principles apply.

 First, purchase shell-on shrimp.
 Be sure to reserve the shells after peeling.
 Add a few vegetables such as carrots, onions, or leeks, and some fresh herbs (this time of year, the only thing left in my garden are rosemary and thyme).
-Simmer your shrimp shells for an hour or so, strain and you have homemade shrimp stock.
+Simmer your shrimp shells for an hour or so, strain, and you have homemade shrimp stock.
+Really, that it!

 Check out These Ideas for Using Shrimp Stock: